 EVAC - Emergency Volunteer Air Corps - all rights

 reserved.
 Copyright applies to all pages on web site except for pages,

 linked sites, or content marked

-with a more specific copyright notice.
+with a more specific copyright notice and/r provided by a different organization.
 However: permission

 is hereby granted for individuals or groups to copy and distribute EVAC's

 material for non-profit volunteer public benefit purposes, provided that